wandeoki/AfriTrace/README.md

 ## Technical Implementation

 ### 1. The Graph Integration
-- Build a **custom subgraph** to index supply chain data recorded in smart contracts.
+- We use ** subgraph** to index supply chain data recorded in smart contracts.
-- Provide a **GraphQL API** for efficient querying of data like product journeys, certifications, authenticity, and transaction details.
+- We utilize **GraphQL API** for efficient querying of data like product journeys, certifications, authenticity, and transaction details.

 ### 2. Optimism's OP Stack
-- Smart contracts deployed on **Optimism**, a Layer 2 Ethereum scaling solution.
+- Smart contracts deployed on **Optimism**.
 - Leverage Optimism's **OP Stack** for fast, cost-effective transactions.

 ### 3. OP Stack Calculator